Trebuchet: Basic design

 The trebuchet is a compound machine that makes use of the mechanical advantage of a lever to throw a projectile.
 They are typically large constructions, with the length of the beam as much as 15 m, with some purported to be even larger.

 A trebuchet consists primarily of a long beam attached by an axle suspended high above the ground by a stout frame and base, such that the beam can rotate vertically through a wide arc (typically over 180°).
 A sling is attached to one end of the beam to hold the projectile.
 The projectile is thrown when the beam is quickly rotated by applying force to the opposite end of the beam.
-The mechanical advantage is primarily obtained by having the projectile section of the beam much longer than the opposite section where the force is applied – usually four to six times longer.
+The mechanical advantage is primarily obtained by having the projectile section of the beam be much longer than the opposite section where the force is applied – usually four to six times longer.